Curtis-FJ/SSOD-YOLO/README.md

 # SSOD-YOLO
-SSOD-YOLO code will be published here.
+The trained weights and associated codes of SSOD-YOLO will be posted here after receipt.